Professional Responsibility Topics

 - The relationship between legal practice and technology

-- motion and trial practice, deposition training, negotiation strategies, settlement simulations, mediation
+- Motion and trial practice, deposition training, negotiation strategies, settlement simulations, and mediation

 - Negotiation Success Series

 - Settings & Customizations for Lawyers Using Android

 - Hands-On: Create Charts for Your Cases in Microsoft Excel

 - The Art & Science of Criminal Defense: Expert Advice to Sharpen Your Skills

 The Rules of Professional Conduct establish minimal ethical standards that every lawyer must comply with in order to promote the highest standards of the legal profession.
 Examples of topics for a legal ethics course include: